devii-io/devii_python_tutorial/README.md

 - macOS and Linux:

-  - If you have a mac, open the Terminal app by going to the Applications folder or Spotlight search and searching for Terminal, type ‘python --version or python -V’ if python is installed you will see a response
+  - If you have a mac, open the Terminal app by going to the Applications folder or Spotlight search and searching for Terminal, type ‘python3 --version or python3 -V’ if python is installed you will see a response

 “Python 3.x.x”, the 3.x.x represents the python version you have installed.